DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

 \begin{example} Let $d = 1$, $\ell = 2$, and $F(x) = \left( \begin{smallmatrix} 1 & x^2 \\ x^2 & 1 \end{smallmatrix} \right)$.
 Then for $x_1 = 1$ and $x_2 = -1$ one has

-This matrix is \textit{not} positive semidefinite for any $\alpha \in (0, 1)$, which implies that the function $F$ is nonconvex. \end{example}
+This matrix is \textit{not} positive semidefinite for any $\alpha \in (0, 1)$, which implies that the map $F$ is nonconvex. \end{example}

-Secondly, recall that the set $\mathbb{S}^{\ell}$ equipped with the L\"{o}ewner partial order is \textit{not} a vector lattice, since by Kadison's theorem \cite{Kadison} the least upper bound (the supremum) of two matrices in the L\"{o}ewner order exists iff these matrices are comparable.
-Therefore, many standard results and techniques from convex analysis do not admit a natural extension to the case of matrix convexity (cf. the general theory of convex vector-valued functions \cite{Papageorgiou,Thera,KusraevKutateladze}, in which the assumption on the completeness of partial order is often indispensable).
+Secondly, recall that the set $\mathbb{S}^{\ell}$ equipped with the L\"{o}ewner partial order is \textit{not} a vector lattice, since by Kadison's theorem \cite{Kadison} the least upper bound (the supremum) of two matrices in the L\"{o}ewner order exists if and only if these matrices are comparable.
+Therefore, many standard results and techniques from convex analysis do not admit a direct extension to the case of matrix convexity (cf. the general theory of convex vector-valued maps \cite{Papageorgiou,Thera,KusraevKutateladze}, in which the assumption on the completeness of partial order is often indispensable).
 For example, in most cases the supremum of two convex matrix-valued functions is not correctly defined.

-Nevertheless, there are some similarities between matrix-valued DC functions and their real-valued counterparts.
-In particular, one can construct a DC decomposition of a twice continuously differentiable matrix-valued function with bounded Hessian in the same way one can construct DC decomposition of a twice continuously differentiable real-valued function.
+Nevertheless, there are some similarities between matrix-valued DC mappings and their real-valued counterparts.
+In particular, one can construct a DC decomposition of a twice continuously differentiable matrix-valued map with bounded Hessian in the same way one can construct DC decomposition of a twice continuously differentiable real-valued function.